Add $8K–$15K Monthly Without New Clients: VIP Tier Protocol for $60K–$90K Operators

 Investment (50 words): Price, commitment term, and application process.

 Total page length: 450-500 words.
-A simple Google Doc or Notion page works.
-No fancy design needed.
+A simple Google Docs or Notion page is enough—no fancy design needed.

 Sunday Morning: Set Up Logistics (2 hours)